chen0040/mxnet-vqa/README.md

 * The number of 1s added to S and H for the sketch count is fixed and concatenated with the image-feats and question matrix
 * The dimension of S and H are different for x1 and x2 (The Net2 uses the same dimension of 3072, which I don't seem to see the reason why it is needed for the sketch count to work)
+* The x2 (text features, mode='concat') is first passed through a LSTM followed by a dense layer before going into the MCB with x1 (image features)

 The training code is within [vqal2_v1_train.py](demo/vqa2_v1_train.py)